jtestkc/Linux-essentials/README.md

 # Linux-Swap

+What is swap?
+Swap space is the area on a hard disk.
+It is a part of your machine's Virtual Memory, which is a combination of accessible physical memory (RAM) and the swap space.
+Swap holds memory pages that are temporarily inactive.
+Swap space is used when your operating system decides that it needs physical memory for active processes and the amount of available (unused) physical memory is insufficient.
+When this happens, inactive pages from the physical memory are then moved into the swap space, freeing up that physical memory for other uses.
+Note that the access time for swap is slower, depending on the speed of the hard drive.
+Do not consider it to be a complete replacement for the physical memory.
+Swap space can be a dedicated swap partition (recommended), a swap file, or a combination of swap partitions and swap file(s).

 Note: A swap space of at least 100GB is recommended for systems with over 140 logical processors or over 3TB of RAM.